Yes, but it isn't business as usual.

 The DHHS states: “Extensive testing has shown that people who have passed through places where there was a confirmed case, known as casual contacts, have an extremely low risk of transmission.
 Over a thousand casual contacts have been tested in Victoria to date without any positive findings.”

-We also ask that our community practice good hygiene and social distancing at all times, and do not enter the Market if they:
+We ask that our community practice good hygiene and social distancing at all times, and do not enter the Market if they:

 - are experiencing symptoms of COVID-19 (Coronavirus) such as: